vishnukallam/Employee_Database/README.md

 # Employee_Database
 ## An Employee Database Management System built using backend and database technologies to manage employee information with CRUD functionality and optimized data storage.

-## A robust backend application designed to manage employee records, department structures, and payroll information efficiently.
+### A robust backend application designed to manage employee records, department structures, and payroll information efficiently.
 This project uses a relational database to maintain data integrity and provides an interface for performing CRUD (Create, Read, Update, Delete) operations.

-# 🚀 Getting Started
-## Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

 # Prerequisites
-## Before you begin, ensure you have the following installed:
+### Before you begin, ensure you have the following installed:

-# _Git: Download Git_
+### _Git: Download Git_

 ### Database Engine: MongoDB